MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/microsoft-defined-bluetooth-hci-commands-and-events.md

 When *RSSI_threshold_low_time_interval* expires at instant 15, an advertisement is propagated to the host with RSSI of -85dB.
 No further advertisements are sent to the host in this example.

-### Example: Tracking BAP Announcements from a device
+### Example: Monitoring BAP Announcements from a device

 While bonded with a CAP Acceptor, but not connected, a Host could monitor BAP Announcements from that device.